Country Report Belgium

 Follow-up and monitoring

-In light of harmonisation and with the purpose of having an overview on whether or to which extent VCWI’s second opinions are being followed, VCWI’s member organisations and its Committees for Research Integrity must promise to take VCWI’s second opinions into consideration.
-Under the Revised Regulations of 2019, both have an obligation to report to which extent VCWI’s second opinion has been followed by them.
+In light of harmonisation and with the purpose of having an overview on whether or to which extent VCWI’s second opinions are being followed, VCWI’s member organisations and their Committees for Research Integrity promise to report back to which extent they have followed VCWI’s second opinion.

 Transparency

-The VCWI must annually inform the Supervisory Committee of its work by means of an Annual Report that includes VCWI’s second opinions, in anonymised and summarized form.
+The VCWI must annually inform the Supervisory Committee of its work by means of an Annual Report that includes anonymised summaries of VCWI’s second opinions.
 In this way, the Supervisory Committee – that is not entitled to have insight in cases or in the full contents of VCWI’s second opinions – keeps an overview on VCWI’s work, the number and the nature of research misconduct cases, the procedures according to which cases are being handled, and on the nature of VCWI’s second opinions.
 The Annual Report is published on the website of the VCWI in the Dutch language (only).

 For further information, see: www.vcwi.be